E-Museum of Pyrographic Art

 It is astonishing that, published in The Art Interchange in September 1894 as a response to their July 1894 article by J. William Fosdick is a letter to the editor submitted by Patty Thum, describing and illustrating the ELECTRIC pyrography tool SHE INVENTED.

 Added September 2008 to the Patty Thum exhibit is a link to an 1891 letter with additional information regarding Patty Thum's invention.

 In 1892, there were two noteworthy articles about J. William Fosdick published:

-the first is a well illustrated, seeming compilation of other Fosdick articles and interviews, entitled
+the first, which is highly recommended, is a well illustrated, seeming compilation of other Fosdick articles and interviews— including a self-portrait illustration of him at work on his first big commission in 1884—entitled

 Etching With Fire.
 This comprehensive article is by Franklin Smith in the American Magazine.

 This Franklin Smith article even includes material found in the second, which is a New York Times article entitled The Fire Etcher's Work: Beautiful Bits of Art That Are Burned in Wood.
 An excerpt from the New York Times article can likewise be found in Fosdick's 1884 Salon below.

 J. William Fosdick, Untitled, a lovely, circa 1891, decorative portrait of an unknown (female) subject; from a private collection.